-Consulting to the project architects, CRJA has been involved with the planning of a new U.S. Embassy compound in Oslo, Norway, since 2005.
+Starting in 2005 and consulting to the project architects, CRJA was involved with the planning of a new U.S. Embassy compound in Oslo, Norway.

-The main entry and visitor plazas to the Chancery will be sliding bands of granite pavers with placed natural boulders that mimic the geological imprint of the great mountains and fjords of Norway.
-The existing stream will be relocated to be a central feature of the compound, where a riverstone stream bed and slopes scattered with boulders and native plantings will create a riparian feature to collect and cleanse on-site stormwater naturally.
-New plantings of wildflowers and native grasses will re-create the naturalized meadows currently existing on site.
-Tree species indigenous to Norway will be planted to provide shade along walks, frame views of the architecture and screen service areas.
-The project is currently pursuing LEED certification at the Gold level.
+The main entry and visitor plazas to the Chancery have sliding bands of granite pavers with placed natural boulders that mimic the geological imprint of the great mountains and fjords of Norway.
+The existing stream was relocated to be a central feature of the compound, where a riverstone stream bed and slopes scattered with boulders and native plantings creates a riparian feature to collect and cleanse on-site stormwater naturally.
+New plantings of wildflowers and native grasses re-create the naturalized meadows currently existing on site.
+Tree species indigenous to Norway were planted to provide shade along walks, frame views of the architecture and screen service areas.

 In 2017, the project received LEED Gold certification.

 ClientU.S.
 Department of State Bureau of Overseas Buildings Operations

 Awards2019 AIA Eastern NY Design Awards: Institutional Honor Award in Design with EYP Architects